 But if you’re in pain now which means you need to take care of yourself now.
 You must limit it ASAP.
 The pain is literally your sign to stop the habit.

-Rule of Thumb – obey the 15/1 principle
+Rule of Thumb – Obey the 15/1 principle

 You don’t have to do anything that physical, you’re just trying to move around to reposition your posture and improve the circulation to your legs again.

-Most situations that you spend your time sitting will allow for this accommodation so take advantage of it.
+Most of situations that you spend your time sitting will allow for this accommodation so take advantage of it.
 There is no shame in letting others know that you need to move around more for the sake of your health.
-Your on your path to re prioritizing your physical needs so you can be more productive wherever you need to be.
+You’re on your path to re prioritizing your physical needs so you can be more productive wherever you need to be.

 When you can’t avoid sitting